-We love patios in the summer: cosy and private, these snug outdoor spaces are perfect for hosting drinks parties for friends or for curling up with book in a comfy chair on your own.
+Have you created the perfect patio: cosy and private, perfect for hosting drinks parties for friends or for curling up with book in a comfy chair on your own?
 They also give green-fingered urban dwellers an opportunity to indulge their passion for container gardening and planting out a kitchen garden.

 Whatever your plans for your summer patio, follow this guide for patio design ideas and inspiration.